 The Nature of Healing

-The Nature of Healing is the spoken truth of seven courageous people who survived the Mohawk Institute, Canada’s first and longest running “Indian” residential school.
+The Nature of Healing is the spoken truth of seven Survivors of Mohawk Institute, Canada’s first and longest running Indian residential school.
 From victim to survivor, to activist, this is a story of resistance, resilience and a healing path.

-The 139 residential schools, operated in partnership with the Canadian Government, Catholic, Anglican and other protestant churches were Canada’s sanctioned system of dehumanization; neglect, brutality and child abuse in all its forms, “until there is not a single Indian in Canada”.
+The 139 residential schools, operated in partnership with the Canadian Government and Churches were Canada’s sanctioned system of dehumanization; neglect, brutality and child abuse in all its forms in order to obliterate the Red Nation footprint.

-The Elders, Grandfathers and Grandmothers who share do so not only for themselves, but for the thousands of children across Turtle Island who never could.
-May we be open to learn, intently listen and may they continue to teach.
+The Elders, Grandfathers and Grandmothers who speak out now, do so not only for themselves, but for the thousands of children across Turtle Island who never could.

 DONATE HERE